 Recently I faced a head to head battle of "the things I should say vs. the things I want to say."
 And the battle raging inside my head centered around Drew's first day of kindergarten.

-: "Mama, can I have steak and dark dip (aka.
+He said: "Mama, can I have steak and dark dip (aka.
 A1), broccoli, potatoes, and cheese balls for my back to school feast?"

 What I wanted to say: "Broccoli?
 Really?
 Cheese balls?
 The orange Styrofoam kind?
 You don't eat junk like that for dinner!"